10 Financial Assistance Programs for Seniors

 1. Food Programs

 The Supplemental Nutrition Assistance Program (SNAP) helps millions of Americans get access to food.
-If you’re disabled or over 60 years old, you may also be eligible for food allowances deductions and other benefits.
+If you’re disabled or over 60 years old, you may also be eligible for food allowance deductions and other benefits.

 The Emergency Food Assistance Program (TEFAP) distributes food through local organizations.
 Depending on availability, seniors can get access to nutritious options like milk, cheese, fresh produce, and meat.